 We are located in the beautiful neighborhood of Belmont Heights in Long Beach with a great community to support us.

 "A picture is worth a thousand words."

-We are strong believers of engaging the hand, heart and body to engage the brain.
+We are strong believers of engaging the hand, the heart and the body to engage the brain.
 We encourage true, deep play.
 For example, giving them a true sensory experience if they play in the mud or finger paint with their entire body.
-Going home in different clothes than they arrived in in the morning is common having been given the opportunity to play in the rain and watch the watercolors merge in the puddle or dig a trench and jump in the mud.
+Going home in different clothes than they arrived in is common having been given the opportunity to play in the rain and watch the watercolors merge in the puddle or dig a trench and jump in the mud.